taytayfujif/i-need-pizza/README.md

 #Requirements

-1. Below are the orders that need to be fixed.
+I. Below are the orders that need to be fixed.
 Declare a variable for each order that corresponds with its order number so we don't get them confused.
 All information about the pizza should be grouped together within the object. **Hint:** Remember objects can accept many different data types as its value.

 #### order11821
 ```